The Student Portal is a website (students.allinlearning.com) students can log into with Chromebooks, computers, tablets, or smartphones in order to:

-In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal (Engage & Learn)," and choose your class.
+In the Lessons/Assessments tab of your ALL In Learning account, find your lesson and click Activate >"Post to Student Portal," and choose your class.
 (If you haven't yet created a lesson, see this article for creating a lesson with on-screen questions or this article for a quick key to go with a printed test you already have.)

-Next, you'll be prompted with options to: use a paper copy of the test or show the questions on student devices, set a date/time frame for students to access the test, set a time limit once they click Launch Assessment, show students the results, let students see which questions they missed, show students what the correct answer was, lock students out fo the test if they click outside the browser tab, etc. Once you've made your selections, click "Activate."
+Next, you'll be prompted with options to: Show the questions on student devices or use a paper test, set a date/time frame for students to access the test, set a time limit once they click Launch Assessment, show students the results, let students see which questions they missed, show students what the correct answer was, lock students out fo the test if they click outside the browser tab, etc. Once you've made your selections, click "Activate."